qstaudinger/STGNN-Price-Forecast/README.md

 ## Overview

-This repository contains the code for a research project on **short-term fuel price forecasting** using **spatio-temporal graph neural networks (STGNNs)**.
+This repository contains the code for a research project on short-term fuel price forecasting using spatio-temporal graph neural networks (**STGNNs***).
-The goal is to predict **local price movements** in the German retail gasoline market by explicitly modeling **competition between nearby stations**.
+The goal is to predict local price movements in the German retail gasoline market by explicitly modeling competition between nearby stations.

-Fuel prices change frequently and often follow coordinated patterns that reflect **local strategic behavior** rather than pure cost shocks.
+Fuel prices change frequently and often follow coordinated patterns that reflect local strategic behavior rather than pure cost shocks.
-Traditional forecasting models, both **statistical** and **deep learning**, treat each station as an isolated time series and fail to capture these interactions.
+Traditional forecasting models, both statistical and deep learning, treat each station as an isolated time series and fail to capture these interactions.
-This project represents gas stations as nodes in a **spatial graph**, linking them based on geographic proximity so that **price reactions propagate through the network**.
+This project represents gas stations as nodes in a spatial graph, linking them based on geographic proximity so that price reactions can propagate through the network.

-The data are obtained from the **German Market Transparency Unit for Fuels (MTS-K)** and observed at **15-minute intervals**.
+The data are obtained from the German Market Transparency Unit for Fuels (MTS-K) and observed at 15-minute intervals.
-The analysis focuses on **E5 fuel prices** using a geographically restricted subsample from **Thuringia**.
+The analysis focuses on E5 fuel prices using a geographically restricted subsample from Thuringia.

-In addition, the project includes a series of **experiments** to assess the contribution of individual **model components** and compares the proposed approach against several **baseline models**.
+In addition, the project includes a series of experiments to assess the contribution of individual model components and compares the proposed approach against several baseline models.

 ---